Printable Dress Card Template

 Use this dress card template to make a gorgeous greeting card, perfect for giving to friends for their birthday or even as an engagement or wedding card!

-I've seen these simple folded dress cards floating around on the web for a while now, and I even remember years ago my Mom and sister making cards in this design with the help of a rubber stamp at the local card-making store.
-When my Mothers' group asked me to lead a craft, I thought this would be the perfect design as it's so easy to make and such a versatile design.
+I've seen a lot of simple folded dress cards floating around on the web for a while now and just think they're gorgeous!
+When my Mothers' group asked me to lead a craft, I thought a dress card would the perfect craft for them as it's so easy to make and such a versatile design.

 So whether you're looking for an engagement card, wedding card, birthday or just because, hopefully this design will be just the thing.
 And the best part is that each card only take a few minutes to make.
 They are kind of addictive :)

 How to Make a Paper Dress Card: Materials

 Firstly, you'll need to download a template.
 Each page comes with one skirt template and a sweetheart, princess and strappy bodice template.
 You can download the dress card template here.

 And you will also need:

 - glue stick and/or glue dots, adhesive foam or double-sided tape etc